-We were recently at a newly remodeled house in Fremont California installing these super cool motorized mezzanine shades and the topic came up on what you should think about when you’re selecting window coverings for your home.
+We were recently at a newly remodeled house in Fremont California installing these super cool motorized mezzanine shades and the topic came up on what you should think about when you’re selecting window coverings for your home in the bay area.

 When it comes to style, this is really a personal decision.
 Most people give very limited attention to what kind of window coverings they have or want to have.
 And a lot of people don’t even give it any thought at all!

-When selecting window coverings, one of the first things you’ll want to think about, is what is the style of the room or space that you are looking to get window coverings for.
+When selecting window coverings for your home in the Bay Area, one of the first things you’ll want to think about is what the style of the room or space that you’re looking to get window coverings for is like.
 Is it a commercial space where function trumps style?
-Is it a space that was just remodeled and now you’re going for a modern look?
+Is it a space that was just remodeled, and now you’re going for a modern look?
 Or do you want something that is timeless and classic?

 Looking for function over style?
 Roller Shades might be the way to go.